Want to join? Sign up using our online 2014 Membership Application.

 Meetings: The annual meeting of the membership of the MMSA is generally held in January of each year at a central location in the state.
-The next annual meeting will be held on January 18, 2014, and will include a business meeting of the membership, educational sessions and a display area of sugaring equipment and supplies vendors.
+The next annual meeting will be held on January 17, 2015, and will include a business meeting of the membership, educational sessions and a display area of sugaring equipment and supplies vendors.
 The 2015 Meeting will be at the Comfort Inn & Suites in Mt.
 Pleasant, Michigan.
 Watch here for more information later this year.

 As associate members of the North American Maple Syrup Council (NAMSC) and the International Maple Syrup Institute (IMSI), members are encouraged to take advantage of the joint annual meeting of these two organizations.
 The meeting is hosted at rotating sites each year, with each of the sixteen member states and provinces taking turns hosting.

 Video Library: We have a full library of most of the maple videos available and make them available to you for a reasonable rental fee.
 Our library contains the following titles currently: